A 2012 interview with Phillips President Gary Peluso-Verdend on the seminary’s new identity and mission statements.

 Why did you change the mission statement?

 Many seminaries these days are using leadership language, as in “we’re preparing leaders for the church.”
-I note that the PTS statements don’t use leadership language.
+I note that the Phillips statements don’t use leadership language.

 What is an identity statement?